ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 * **Username:** FusionPBX API user with superadmin rights
 * **Password:** Secure password for API user

-**Step 3: Create API User**
+**Step 3: Create API User & Generate Hash Key**

-On your FusionPBX server, create a new user with superadmin group rights:
+On your FusionPBX server, create a new user with superadmin group rights via UI or:

 .. code-block:: sql